sumitsingh306/splunk-gcp-functions/RetryEvent/Installguide.md

 Note that this should be set on the Splunk side to be the same Index-type the token used for the function that is using this as a retry i.e. if a metrics index was the destination of the original, this over-ride token should indicate a metrics index also
 Default is original message Token.
 Do not set if you wish to keep original destination</td></tr>
 <tr><td>EVENT_TYPE</td><td>Only Set if HEC_TOKEN and HEC_URL are set to over-ride the original event.
 Valid values: METRICS, EVENT, RAW
-METRIC : use this for Metrics going into Metrics index EVENT : use this for Metrics going into Event index RAW : use this for GCS Function re-try.
+\nMETRIC : use this for Metrics going into Metrics index
+\nEVENT : use this for Metrics going into Event index
+\nRAW : use this for GCS Function re-try.
-Do not set this value if not over-riding destination</td></tr>
+\nDo not set this value if not over-riding destination</td></tr>
 </table>